 PAN KRALICEK PRIESTOR

-The first place of salvation is literally a few steps away from the main entrance of the bus station.
-Get out of the station, turn to your right and in less than three minutes you are there!
+The first place of salvation is literally a few steps away from the main entrance of the former bus station.
 It is located in the corner building and quite easy to find even without huge show signs.
-They started as a wheeled café, riding on tricycles in the city centre and serving their coffee in paper cups with a peculiar logo – half man and half bunny.
+They started as a wheeled café, riding on tricycles in the city center and serving their coffee in paper cups with a peculiar logo – half man and half bunny.
 And now you can enjoy their great coffee in every weather, always at one place and with a restroom, too! :)

 They have everything you expect from a great cafeteria – excellent coffee served in various ways (like luscious affogato with Madagascan vanilla, or inverted cappuccino), some nice snack to eat (try crispy, fresh waffles with whipped cream, nuts and maple syrup).
 They got into our hearts for serving breakfast till 15:00 on weekends.
 Add some local wines and craft beer, friendly staff, generous opening hours and gorgeous minimalist interior and you get a complete picture of this place!